 But what happens when you try to order off the regular menu before 10:30?
 Usually, the staff helpfully tell you that they're not serving Big Macs or enough french fries to put you in a diabetic coma, at which point you're left with a choice.
 Do you order off the breakfast menu, or do you wait until lunchtime to sink your teeth into some delicious McDonald's?
 Of course, you could always do what this guy did.

-For more, let’s take a trip to Sydney in Australia.
-At a McDonald’s drive-thru out in Epping, New South Wales, a man tried to order some McNuggets, as is his right.
+For more, let's take a trip to Sydney in Australia.
+At a McDonald's drive-thru out in Epping, New South Wales, 30-year-old "vegan" Kole Olsen tried to order some McNuggets, as is his right.
 He was, however, denied by the Australian franchise, what with it being 4.50am and all.
-Refusing to be denied, this driver went ballistic, and proceeded to take four laps of the drive-thru, ordering a ton of hash browns on the second one.
+Refusing to be denied, Olsen went ballistic and proceeded to take four laps of the drive-thru, ordering a ton of hash browns on the second one.

-By the time the cops arrived after responding to a 911 call, this guy was still sitting outside the restaurant, waiting for a whopping 200 hash browns and racking up a bill of around $230 AU.
-When they performed a breathalyzer test and found out he was over three times the legal limit, they arrested him pretty much on the spot.
+By the time the cops arrived after responding to a 911 call, Olsen was still sitting outside the restaurant, waiting for a whopping 200 hash browns and racking up a bill of around $230 AU.
+When they performed a breathalyzer test and found out he was over three times the legal limit (his blood alcohol was tested at 0.175), they arrested him pretty much on the spot.

 "We only have the capacity to cook one set of products at a time.
 Breakfast and main menu items cook at different temperatures and we need the same set of equipment to cook sausage and eggs and beef patties.
 We also would not cook beef and pork on the same grill at the same time.
 There is limited space in the kitchen and we have the maximum amount of grills at the moment in all our restaurants."